 The most expensive cars in the world are about so much more than transportation.
-These rolling art pieces encapsulate the priorities of the one percent, and in that universe, flamboyance, and swagger take precedence over practicality and efficiency.
+These rolling works of art encapsulate the priorities of the 1 percent, and in that universe, flamboyance and swagger take precedence over practicality and efficiency.
 Lifestyle criticisms aside, these are truly mind-boggling machines.

 For the sake of clarity, we’re categorizing recent production vehicles only and we’re leaving out classic cars sold at auction.
 We’re also limiting the list to one entrant per nameplate, so don’t expect multiple iterations of the same Bugatti Veyron.
 And these aren’t necessarily the fastest cars in the world, though, many of them are damn fast.

-So whether your name is Buffett, Gates, Bezos, or McDuck, these rides are for you.
+So whether your name is Zuckerberg, Gates, Bezos, or McDuck, these rides are for you.

 At a glance